JacobParis/tornado/README.md

 Having a static list of Card components in my scene doesn't make sense when the data needs to be dynamic, so I can replace them with a function that inputs a JSON list of tasks and outputs a Card for each.

+The requirements ask for a way to delete tasks, but it seems weird to not have a way to view complete tasks so I'm adding an intermediate state called Archived.
+By toggling a state prop called `showArchived` I can show either the active or archived tasks.